JordanHyatt/django-db-views/README.rst

 You would like to create a DB view from the Person model that joins Org info.
 Simply create a @classmethod that generates the queryset.
 In the example above the method is called `` get_person_view_qs ``

-To generate the view use the ORM (or create UI) to create a DbView instance and call the ``create_view`` method
+To generate the view use the ORM (or create UI) to create a QsView instance and call the ``create_view`` method

 .. code-block :: python

     content_type = ContentType.objects.get_for_model(Person)
-    dbv = DbView.objects.create(
+    dbv = QsView.objects.create(
         view_name='person_view',  content_type=content_type,
         get_qs_method_name = 'get_person_view_qs',
         materialized=False,  db_read_only_users=['user_readonly1'],
     )
     dbv.create_view()

 At this point the default DB will have a view in called "person_view" that matches the result of the queryset returned from ``get_person_view_qs``.
-If you delete the DbView instance the view will be dropped from the database.
+If you delete the QsView instance the view will be dropped from the database.

 Contributing: